z3h4/useful-commands/RoR/interview_questions.md

 OOP is basically a style of programming where we see a program as a collection of objects that talk to each other to perform some functionality.

+- It helps make code more modular, reusable, and easier to maintain.

 - [Mosh Youtube Video](https://www.youtube.com/watch?v=pTB0EiLXUC8)

 ## Difference Between a Function and a Method